liquity/bold/README.md

 #### Batches and premature adjustment fees

 ##### Joining a batch
-When a trove joins a batch, it pays an upfront fee if the last trove adjustment was done less than the cool period ago.
+When a trove joins a batch, it pays an upfront fee if the last trove adjustment was done more than the cool period ago.
 It does’t matter if the Trove and batch have the same interest rate, or when was the last adjustment by the batch.

 The last interest rate timestamp will be updated to the time of joining.